kubernetes/contributor-site/content/en/events/kcseu/social.md

 ## Bringing A Guest

-If we have room, contributors will be able to bring a single family member or partner to the Social.
-We will not know if we have room until May 10th.
+Contributors will be able to bring a single family member or partner to the Social.
+This does not include coworkers or casual friends;
+our intention is to support domestic partners and close family of contributors by including them.

+Guests must be fully vaccinated and adhere to all other KubeCon health & safety requirements.

-If you would like to bring a guest, [please fill out the Social form](https://www.surveymonkey.com/r/kccseu22social).
+If you would like to bring a guest, [please fill out the request form](https://www.surveymonkey.com/r/kccseu22social).

-If you have questions about guests (such as wanting to bring children as well), then [contact us](mailto:community@cncf.io).
+If you have questions about guests, then [contact us](mailto:community@cncf.io).